bbc/audiowaveform/CONTRIBUTING.md

 * We may want to make minor changes to your pull request before merging, so please ensure that the **Allow edits from maintainers** option on your feature branch is enabled.

-* Please don't change the [VERSION](https://github.com/bbc/audiowaveform/blob/master/VERSION) file, or update the [ChangeLog](https://github.com/bbc/audiowaveform/blob/master/ChangeLog).
+* Please don't change the [VERSION](https://github.com/bbc/audiowaveform/blob/master/VERSION) file, or update [CHANGELOG.md](https://github.com/bbc/audiowaveform/blob/master/CHANGELOG.md).
 We'll do that when [preparing a new release](#preparing-a-new-release).

 * Please follow the existing coding conventions.